joel-wong/ace_bbb_test_runner/README.md

 ### Development Notes/Troubleshooting ###

 The BeagleBone may ship with both python 2 and python 3.
-To check the alias for each version, try running need to run `python --version` and `python3 --version`
+To check the alias for each version, try running `python --version` and `python3 --version`